AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    ![double arrow icon](/help/sites-administering/do-not-localize/chlimage_1-16.png)

-1. Select your required product - the secondary rail will update to show the reference types available:
+1. Select your required product - the secondary rail updates, showing you the reference types available:

    ![products console with references open](/help/sites-administering/assets/chlimage_1-88.png)

 1. Click/tap on the reference type (for example, Product Pages) to expand the list.
-1. Select a specific reference to show the options:
+1. Select a specific reference so you can show the options:

     * Navigate to Product Page
     * Edit Product Page